Man looking at the views from Yosemite Point.

 • Wawona Tunnel Tree (Fallen Tunnel Tree)

-✨ READ THIS: Best Spots to Find Giant Sequoia Trees in Yosemite
+✨ READ THIS: Guide to Visiting Sequoia Groves in Yosemite

 Visiting Glacier Point in May offers a unique and breathtaking experience in Yosemite.